Delors/DJ/Readme.md

 Audi_RS
 ```

-I.e., the second `+split " "` operation is effectively useless because all spaces were replaced beforehand.
+I.e., in this example the second `+split " "` operation is effectively useless because all spaces were already replaced beforehand.

 ### Formatting long operation definitions